hanumanth112/sales-performance-excel-dashboard/README.md

 * State
 * Customer Segment

-These allow dynamic filtering for better analysis.
+These enable dynamic filtering and deeper insights.

 ---